AGnias47/spotify-playlist-generator/README.md

  * Full coverage of existing classes and modules
  * User testing with more diverse array of songs
  * Allow for usage of already created playlists
- * Documentation - repo description for directories, etc., instructions on other scripts, cases, technical descriptions

 ### Stretch